APTrust/preservation-services/README.md

 ```

+# Interactive Testing

+You can launch interactive tests with `./scripts/test.rb interactive`

+If you're going to tweak Pharos code during interactive tests, be sure to set `config.cache_classes = true` in the Pharos file `config/envionments/docker_integration.rb`.

 # Docker Build & Deploy

 Wait for Travis to build the docker containers, or build locally with `make release`.